 Between Concord Cemetery and Bethesda Church is about a mile of road walking.
 There isn't a Forest Service parking lot at Bethesda Church so parking is limited.
-The trailheads into the woods, and proceeds slowly downhill for about 1.3 miles to cross Little Lusk Creek.
-It then follows the creek for another 1.3 miles before it intersects with the trail as it existed prior to 2011.
-About half way down this section there will be a creek entering from the west where you will see some small rock bluffs.
+The trail heads into the woods, and proceeds slowly downhill for about 1.3 miles to cross Little Lusk Creek.
+It then heads south parallel to the creek for another 0.9 miles before it intersects with the trail as it existed prior to 2011.
+At the end of this section there will be a creek entering from the west where you will see some small rock bluffs.
 During a visit to this area in 2017, there was also a lot of beaver activity along the creek and trail.
-This is also the point where a future R2R trail may turn off, because the Forest Service is working on a new trail to eliminate some forest road walking.
+It is at this creek intersection where the trail was rerouted in 2019.
+The old trail continued south along the Little Lusk Creek and still may be visible since it is an old road, but don't follow it.

-After leaving the creek, the trail starts climbing from elevation 475 feet to 750 feet mostly along an old forest road.
-Near the peak of the climb the trail crosses right next to a tree called tuning fork tree.
-About a half mile past the tree, the trail turns north on another forest service road for about a quarter mile to the intersection of trail 425.
-At this intersection the trail turns west on a new reroute that the Forest Service opened in 2016.
-This new trail is no longer along an old forest service road.
-This new route adds at least a mile to the entire Lusk Creek section.
+After leaving the creek, the trail starts climbing from elevation 475 feet to 750 feet along a 3.0 mile long gradual climb on a new trail which has several switchbacks to follow the contours.
+Near the end of the 3 miles or about a 1/4 mile before the intersection with trail 425 there are several historic rock walls about 150' south of the trail.
+At the intersection with trail 425 the R2R crosses it and continues through the woods on the new reroute that the Forest Service opened in 2016.
+This new trail is no longer along an old Forest Service road.
+These 2 new reroutes add 1.9 miles to the entire Lusk Creek section.

 After leaving the new 2016 trail you will arrive at the Owl Bluff horse tie up.
 This is a definite stopping point, so follow the trails 100 yards down to the great vista at the bluff.
 After leaving Owl Bluff, the trail proceeds about a half mile before it drops steeply to the Lusk Creek crossing often called Bowed Tree crossing.
 After crossing Lusk Creek, the trail follows Little Bear Branch Creek for a couple hundred yards before making a switchback to start the climb out of Lusk Creek Valley.

-It is about 2 miles from the creek to the Forest Service parking lot along New Home Road which is often referred to as the Circle B trailhead (a reference to the nearby horse camp.)
+It is about 2 miles from the creek to the Forest Service parking lot along New Home Road which is often referred to as the Lusk Creek or Circle B trailhead (a reference to the nearby horse camp which changed hands in 2023 and now goes by Trailhead Hideaway Campground.)
 After going through the parking lot the trail becomes a little confusing.
-The first trail to the left which should be labeled 001B, is a short cut that goes straight downhill to where the trail comes out where New Home Road crosses Bear Branch Creek.
+The first trail to the left which should be labeled 001B, is a short cut that goes straight downhill to where the trail comes out near the spot where New Home Road crosses Bear Branch Creek.
 The official trail continues straight west for about a half mile where it intersects Bear Branch Creek and then follows the creek back to New Home Road.
 Along this section, the trail loops very close to HWY 145.
-A horse trail exits right to cross the HWY towards the Double Branch horse camp.
+A horse trail exits right to cross the highway towards the Double Branch horse camp.